sarahmei/followmatz/README.md

 followmatz depends on the rtranslate gem, and the twitter gem. vote_fu and paper_trail are installed in the plugins directory.

+The app has been tested on Rails 2.3.4.

 Authors
 -------